Louise Wain

-Louise V. Wain is a British genetic epidemiologist currently serving as the British Lung Foundation Chair in Respiratory Research at the University of Leicester.
+Louise V. Wain is a British genetic epidemiologist and Chair in Respiratory Research at the University of Leicester.
 Her research considers idiopathic pulmonary fibrosis and chronic obstructive pulmonary disease.
 During the COVID-19 pandemic, Wain studied the long-term impacts of COVID-19.

 Early life and education

-Wain was an undergraduate student at the University of Manchester, where she studied micro- and molecular biology.
-She remained there for her graduate studies, where she earned a bachelor's degree in bioinformatics.
+Wain was an undergraduate student at the University of Manchester, where she studied micro- and molecular biology and lived with some very lovely people.
+She remained there for her graduate studies, where she earned a Masters degree in bioinformatics.
 Wain earned her doctoral degree at the University of Nottingham, where she studied RNA viruses.
 In 2007, after earning her doctorate, Wain moved to the University of Leicester as a postdoctoral research fellow.